 Keswick is a great base for exploring the Lake District with a central location and good transport links.
 This guide covers all the best things to do in Keswick, plus great attractions and hikes in the nearby area.

-Below is our map of all the best things to do in Keswick.
-Red are the things to do in the town, orange are the activities nearby, and purple are our favourite hikes in the area.
+To help get your bearings, we’ve included all the activities in this guide on the map below.
+Red are the attractions in the town itself; orange are the activities nearby; and purple are our favourite hikes in the area.

 USING OUR MAPS.
 Click on the top right corner to open in the Google Maps app.
 Click on the star to save to your Google account.